Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 💡

-mv — Move or rename
+mv — Move or rename a file

 bash

-mv notes.txt notes_renamed.txt # rename a file
+mv notes.txt notes_renamed.txt # rename a file (same folder, new name)

-mv results/ ~/projects/results_v1/ # rename a whole folder
+mv ~/bash-linux-bioinformatics/data/ ~/bash-linux-bioinformatics/data_v1/ # rename a folder

 03 Deleting files safely

-rm — Remove
+rm — Remove a file permanently

 bash

-rm notes_backup.txt # delete one file
+rm notes_backup.txt # delete one file — permanent, no confirmation

-rm file1.txt file2.txt # delete multiple files
+rm file1.txt file2.txt # delete multiple files at once

-04 Reading files
+04 Reading files without opening them

-cat — Print entire file to screen
+cat — Print the entire file

 bash

-cat notes.txt # print entire file
+cat notes.txt # print entire file — only use on small files

 bash